Kenneth L Davis, MD

-Kenneth L. Davis, MD, President and Chief Executive Officer of The Mount Sinai Medical Center, is widely recognized as a visionary leader who has placed The Mount Sinai Medical Center on a strong and dramatic growth trajectory.
+Kenneth L. Davis, MD, President and Chief Executive Officer, Mount Sinai Health System, is widely recognized as a visionary leader who has placed The Mount Sinai Medical Center on a strong and dramatic growth trajectory.

 Dr. Davis’s affiliation with Mount Sinai dates back to early childhood.
 At age 7, he received emergency surgery at Mount Sinai.
 As a young adult, he attended Mount Sinai School of Medicine and received the Harold Elster Memorial Award for highest academic achievement in the School’s second graduating class.